We graded 315,739 ERC-8004 agents,

 The section caps at 20.

-Plus a +5 bonus for one specific thing.
-A self-documenting 402 response with full payment descriptor, a Bazaar block or a demo URL, and a live roundtrip that returns 2xx.
-Treat 402 as a product surface, not an error.
+The only protocol bonus is a narrow +5 for a self-documenting 402 response with a full payment descriptor, a Bazaar block or demo URL, and a follow-up roundtrip that returns 2xx.
+In this rubric, x402 counts when it behaves like a product surface instead of a generic payment error.

 What disqualifies you